cadmiumkitty/dalstonsemantics-dot-com/_services/taxonomies-for-confluence.md

 ## Taxonomies for Confluence

 Taxonomies for Confluence add-on makes it faster to adapt Confluence to managing software development lifecycle, enterprise architecture, data governance, regulatory compliance, and risk management documentation.
-It lets organisations:
+It lets organizations:

  * Classify Confluence pages and blog posts by setting their type, subject and related concepts
  * Use existing controlled vocabularies such as capability models, industry classifications, risk and control, or other corporate taxonomies for page and blog post classification